MrZetah/Python-Programming-Course/README.md

 # Python-Programming-Course
 Contains course content for the introductory python programming course.
-This includes python scripts or .txt and .csv files.
+This includes python scripts, .txt and .csv files.